ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 Most people in the UK don't have to file one of these.
 I started filing them when I started earning in the 40% tax bracket.
 I'm not sure I still have to - I think I got a message a year or two back saying I could stop - but if I don't I'll pay more tax than I need to.

 HMRC [publishes](https://www.gov.uk/government/publications/self-assessment-tax-return-sa100) a document called "how to fill in your tax return".
 (In previous years it had the reference SA150, and that's still in the filename, but it's no longer written under the title for some reason.)
-I actually haven't looked at it very much, it mostly doesn't seem to answer questions that the website leaves me with, but it might be helpful in theory.
+I actually haven't found it very helpful, it mostly doesn't seem to answer questions that the website leaves me with.
+But I guess it might be helpful in theory.

 ---